Card issuers’ policies vary in the details, so if you need to remove an authorized user from your account, here’s how to do it.

 - Use the card only in extreme emergencies

 The authorized user should be aware of all expectations before agreeing to the arrangement, as well as the consequences for faltering.
-Write everything down, and have all parties sign the agreement, says Jason Steele, a Denver, Colorado-based credit card expert.
+Write everything down, and have all parties sign the agreement, said credit card expert Jason Steele.
 Clarity is an essential component of the authorized user relationship, even if the person is very young.

 “I was 14 when my parents made me an authorized user on their account, and I’ve done it for my 13-year-old,” Steele said.
 “You have to make sure it’s a positive experience, and if it’s not, or no longer necessary, end it.”